Sade0504/Election_Analysis/README.md

 - Total number of votes each candidate won
 - The percentage of votes each candidate won
 - The voter turnout for each county
-- -The county with the highest turnour
+- The county with the highest turnout
 - The winner of the election based on popular vote

 ## Resources